Bukit Merah: Mass Rapid Transit

 The future stations, Keppel and Cantonment will be located within the new town as part of Stage 6 of the Circle line that will be completed by 2026.

+During the 2025 Committee of Supply debate, Minister for Transport Chee Hong Tat announced that feasibility studies are being conducted for a proposed MRT line, tentatively called the Tengah line.
+If found feasible, the line, which will serve areas including Bukit Merah, could be built from the 2040s.

 Bus

 There are two bus interchanges and one bus terminal in the new town.
 The Bukit Merah Bus Interchange, which serves Bukit Merah, is located at Bukit Merah Town Centre.
-Service Number 132 links the Interchange to Redhill MRT station while bus services 5, 16, and 851 links the interchange to Tiong Bahru MRT station.
+Service Number 132 links the Interchange to Redhill MRT station while bus services 5, 16, and 851 link the interchange to Tiong Bahru MRT station.
 There are two feeder services originating from the interchange which serves the Telok Blangah estate.
 The HarbourFront Bus Interchange is located at the southern part of Bukit Merah, serving nearby amenities such as the HarbourFront Centre and VivoCity, the largest shopping mall in Singapore.
 The Kampong Bahru Bus Terminal is located along Spooner Road, near the vicinity of the Singapore General Hospital.